ReDI-School/intro-java/lesson2/index.md

 Rules:

-- Variable names should start with a letter, an underscore, or a currency character
+- Variable names should start with a letter, an underscore, or the `$` character.
 - Variable names cannot have spaces.
 - longer names should have the format `dateOfBirth`: each word has a capital letter except the first.
-- No special characters
+- No special characters.
 - No Java reserved words: `class`, `public`, `static`, `if`, `while`, `for`, `return`, ...

 ## Data types